isomerpages/nyp-sirs/_digital-programmes/9a-wechat-digital-immersion-programme.md

 <p>Join us in this experiential learning trip and future proof your e-Commerce strategy design through
 understanding the future of mobile integrated e-Commerce space.</p>

-<h4>Who Should Attend</h4>
-<p>This programme is suitable for Business Owners, Decision Makers, Head of Departments, and
-C-suite Level.</p>

 <h4>Outline</h4>
 <ul>
 <li>Learn about the Tencent eco-system and opportunities to harness the prowess of new retail,